stephaneVercouillieBMID/slate/source/v2/draft.html.md

 ---
 title: itsme® OpenID Connect documentation

+language_tabs: # must be one of https://git.io/vQNgJ
+ - http:

 toc_footers:
  - <a href='#'>Sign Up for a Developer Key</a> -->
  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>